 Not easy, right?
 But that’s why you’re a pro.

-As you progress in your career, you’ll find that you’re able to hit on all of these points a little quicker.
+As you progress in your career, you’ll find that you’re able to hit on all these points a little quicker.
 But don’t misunderstand me: Speed isn’t a goal or even necessarily an expected outcome from experience.
 Some projects need time to be puzzled through—even top copywriting professionals get challenging projects and need lots of time to solve them.

 The most important thing is that you respect this writing time and don’t start beating yourself up for what you perceive as “taking too long.”
 (That’s probably only going to make you take longer, anyway.)
 Don’t focus on getting it done in the “right amount of time,” instead, focus on the project and writing it to the very best of your ability.

-Your turn!
 Has fear of taking too long on a project plagued you?
 Let us know in the comments below!